smithy-lang/smithy/docs/source-2.0/spec/endpoint-traits.rst

 After the ``hostPrefix`` template is expanded, a client MUST prepend the expanded value to the client's derived endpoint host.
 The client MUST NOT add any additional characters between the ``hostPrefix`` and client derived endpoint host.
-The resolved host value MUST result in a valid `RFC 3986 Host`_.
+The resolved host value MUST result in a valid :rfc:`3986#section-3.2.2` host.

 Clients SHOULD provide a way for users to disable the ``hostPrefix`` injection behavior.
 If a user sets this flag, the client MUST NOT perform any